lofar-astron/factor/docs/source/parset.rst

-        ed but will instead be imaged with the selfcal solutions from the nearest direction for which selfcal succeeded (if a target is specified and ``target_has_own_facet = True``, it will be imaged in this way after ndir_total number of directions are processed)
+        ed but will instead be imaged with the selfcal solutions from the nearest direction for which selfcal succeeded (if a target is specified and ``target_has_own_facet = True``, it will be imaged in this way after ndir_total number of directions are processed).

     ndir_selfcal
-        Total number of directions to selfcal (default = all)
+        Total number of directions to selfcal (default = all).

     faceting_radius_deg
         Radius within which facets will be used (default = 1.25 * FWHM of primary beam